Good customer service requires focus on your customers and employees.

 If you want your employees to treat your customers well, you must treat your employees the same way.
 Employees are happier when they feel appreciated and part of the team.
 Of course, not every business is able to reward their employees with competitive salaries and benefits, but they don’t always have to.
 Genuine interest in your employees and extending small tokens of appreciation can sometimes be more effective than a raise (though a raise never hurts).
 Decorating their office on a birthday or work anniversary, remembering their child’s birthday, or throwing an office party to celebrate a productive month are all ways to show your employees that you care about them as much as you care about your customers.
 Delivering an excellent customer experience starts with motivated and engaged employees.
 You should think about your employees as much (if not more) as you think about improving your customer experience.

 We all know customers have more choices than ever before for just about every product or service they want.
-Spectacular customer service is at the heart of distinguishing your brand from others, so don’t make it an afterthought.
+Amazing customer service is at the heart of distinguishing your brand from others, so don’t make it an afterthought.
 You’ll be rewarded by customers who don’t just buy your product, but who are fierce advocates that will help you grow your business.